Throughout the UK there is a skills shortage, and there has been for some time.

 Whether you’re a complete beginner to the industry or you’re currently working in a different profession, becoming a gas engineering is a significant step to take.
 Not only is being a gas engineer rewarding, but it’s also a profitable career.

-When considering a new career, there are plenty of questions you should ask, and how long it takes to train should be one of them.
+When considering a new career, you should ask plenty of questions, and how long it takes to train should be one of them.
 The idea of leaving your current role behind you and embarking on a new one can be daunting.
 However, it won’t be long before you’re out there working as a qualified gas engineer.

 What Are Your Options?